Some of our Artists for 2022

 Jan Fraser

-I think my journey started as a youngster growing up on a New Zealand farm; being lifted into the wool press to keep me out of trouble when I followed to the wool-shed at shearing time.
+My journey started as a youngster growing up on a New Zealand farm; being lifted into the wool press to keep me out of trouble when I followed to the wool-shed at shearing time.
 I come from a family of artists, and leaving school, went on to study craft design.
 However it wasn't until 30 years later I took up felt making.
 I have dedicated myself to explore and express myself through the medium of wool.

 I am passionate about my country and believe I live in one of the most inspiring corners of the world.
 Not only is New Zealand beautiful, it produces high quality wool, which I source locally, direct from small farms and family run businesses.
 By preparing fleeces myself, and hand dying for individual pieces, I craft truly one off works of art.